 The TFKDM Earn-a-Bike program teaches children (ages 10 and up) basic bicycle maintenance skills and safe bicycling in their own urban neighborhoods.
 EAB uses a positive youth development approach to provide disadvantaged youth with opportunities to learn and master skills, including life and leadership skills, in a safe, supportive and challenging environment, that includes caring relationships, facilitated learning, experiential learning and vigorous physical activity.
 Upon completion of the multi-session course, graduates keep their bicycle and receive a helmet, lock and tool kit.

-Coming in March 2016, youth who complete training are eligible to join a new program, Bike Club, which will be run out of Lucky Bike Re-Cyclery.
+Coming in 2017, youth who complete training are eligible to join a new program, Bike Club, which will be run out of Lucky Bike Re-Cyclery.
 With guidance from trained staff and volunteers, Bike Club members will plan and organize club activities that may include: urban bike rides; bike trips to and from fun destinations for healthy eating and/or active living in their community; indoor bike activities during bad weather (e.g. bike rodeos, bike polo, etc.) and community service projects (e.g. maintaining urban bike trails).
-Staff will provide ongoing, hands-on training on topics such as how to map a safe bike route, safe urban riding practices, and how to utilize the bike racks on RTD busses.
+Staff will provide ongoing, hands-on training on topics such as how to map a safe bike route, safe urban riding practices, and how to utilize the bike racks on RTD buses.

 You will find available dates by viewing our Agency Calendar.

 Are you a bike wrench who wants to share your skills with young people?
-Consider volunteering with Earn-a-Bike – click here.
+Consider volunteering with Earn-a-Bike. – click here.